 each concert!
 (All other seating is general admission only).

-Get all five regular Spring concerts for just $88 (a fifteen dollar savings).
-(March 16 concert at Liberty Hall not included in season ticket package.)
+Get all five regular Fall concerts for just $88 (a fifteen dollar savings).

 Individual and season tickets are available via mail order or (with credit card) online.
 Individual tickets will also be available soon at Mass Street Music in Lawrence.

 Send mail orders, with checks made out to West Side Folk, to:

 West Side Folk, c/o Bob McWilliams, 3026 Longhorn Drive, Lawrence, KS 66049.

 Please include an email address and/or phone number so we confirm receipt of your mail

 order.
 Mail order tickets will be held at door, unless you include a SASE.

 Credit card orders: Tickets purchased online via credit card will require